jakechen/aws_mlstack_tutorial/sagemaker/part0_instructions.md

 ## 2. Model Development for SageMaker
-Place model definition and training code into this [Sagemaker .py template](http://docs.aws.amazon.com/sagemaker/latest/dg/mxnet-training-inference-code-template.html).

-Refactor the training code from [part1\_model\_research.ipynb](./part1_model_research.ipynb) into this template.
+Refactor the training code from [part1\_model\_research.ipynb](./part1_model_research.ipynb) into this [Sagemaker .py template](http://docs.aws.amazon.com/sagemaker/latest/dg/mxnet-training-inference-code-template.html).

-The primary change we will be making is to use MXNet's distributed training capabilities.
+Since the code is already working, the primary change we will be making is to use MXNet's distributed training capabilities.
 For details, refer to [this guide](https://mxnet.incubator.apache.org/how_to/multi_devices.html).

 Please see [part2\_sm\_mnist.py](./part2_sm_mnist.py) for a completed version.